andygotz/tango-protocol-spec/source/device.rst

    Attribute

-        Attribute is a concept related to process variables.
+        An attribute is a concept related to process variables.
 It provides real-time data value of specified datatype

         .. code-block:: abnf